DENTAL IMPLANTS & GENERAL DENTISTRY NEAR YOU

 Composite fillings are used after the removal of tooth decay to fill in the area left behind.
 These fillings are a mixture of plastic and ceramic.
 Unlike amalgam or gold fillings, they are tooth-coloured, reducing the cosmetic impact on your smile–and for this reason, they are now the most common type of filling.

 While composite fillings are most commonly used to fill cavities, they can also be used to fix cracked or broken teeth.
-Composite fillings last an average of 5-7 years, and potentially longer if you maintain good oral hygiene.
+Composite fillings last an average of 5-7 years, and potentially longer if you maintain good oral hygiene in surrey.

 Night Guards & MOuth Guards